rlarudgus99/UDACITY_Project_computer_vision/README.md

 # Project: Object Detection in an Urban Environment

 ## 1. Project overview
-- Description of the Project
+- Description of the Project <br/>
 Detection is an algorithm that combines Classification and Localization of objects in an image.<br/>
 The purpose of this project is to improve the detection performance of the ssd_resnet50_v1_fpn_640x640_coco17_tpu-8 model in Urban Environment using the TFRecord file provided by Waymo Open Dataset.<br/>
-- What we are trying to achieve
+- What we are trying to achieve<br/>
 Today, Perception plays a very important role in the autonomous driving industry.<br/>
 Therefore, we need to design a detection model with high accuracy and fast Inference performance.<br/>
 In the real Urban Environment, there are a lot of vehicles and pedestrians.<br/>